jaimetur/PhotoMigrator/help/01-command-line-interface.md

 -uAlb        ; --upload-albums <ALBUMS_FOLDER>
                Upload albums from <ALBUMS_FOLDER>.
 One album per subfolder.
                You must provide the photo client using '--client'.
-               Use '--reuse-similar-existing-albums' if you also want to treat equivalent names such as 'Album', 'Album_1', 'Album (2)', 'New_Album', 'New Album', or 'New_Album 1' as the same family.
+               Use '--prefer-canonical-album-names' if you want new destination albums to be created with the preferred clean keeper name, for example 'Album_1' -> 'Album' or 'New_Album 1' -> 'New Album'.
-               The same flag also normalizes newly created destination album names to the preferred clean keeper form even when the target does not already contain a similar album, for example 'Huelva_1' -> 'Huelva' or 'New_Album 1' -> 'New Album'.
+               Use '--consolidate-similar-albums' if you also want to treat equivalent names such as 'Album', 'Album_1', 'Album (2)', 'New_Album', 'New Album', or 'New_Album 1' as the same family.
-               On supported cloud targets, the preferred clean keeper name is used and redundant variants are consolidated into it.
+               On supported cloud targets, that consolidation uses the preferred clean keeper name.
                Immich, Synology, and NextCloud remove the redundant albums afterwards.
 Google Photos keeps them because its public API cannot delete albums.
                Example: --client=immich --upload-albums ./My_Albums_Folder
 -dAlb        ; --download-albums <ALBUMS_NAME>